 For more than 30 years, Weil’s Houston office has served international, national, and regional clients in Patent Litigation and Business Finance & Restructuring.
 Our Private Equity/M&A practice has further developed Weil’s reputation as a go-to firm for complex energy transactions.
 Our attorneys enjoy a close working relationship with all of Weil’s offices worldwide.
 As noted by The National Law Journal, Weil is “a model of the way a national law firm can first establish and then expand a branch.”

 The Houston office has both a national reputation for excellence in patent litigation and restructuring, and private equity/M&A with a focus on energy -- and a significant Texas presence.
-Our attorneys secured one of the largest jury awards ever handed down in a U.S. patent infringement trial, obtained a significant summary judgment victory defeating a non-compete provision in Texas state court and served as lead counsel on two of the largest chapter 11 bankruptcy cases ever filed, and have advised clients in multibillion-dollar deals in oil and gas.
+Our attorneys secured one of the largest jury awards ever handed down in a U.S. patent infringement trial, obtained a significant summary judgment victory defeating a non-compete provision in Texas state court, served as lead counsel on two of the largest chapter 11 bankruptcy cases ever filed, and have advised clients in multibillion-dollar deals in oil and gas.

 Routinely entrusted with our clients' critical needs and at their side in times of crisis, the Houston office provides clients the resources of an international law firm in an environment deeply rooted in Texas.
 Equally comfortable in a courtroom or boardroom, or before an arbitration panel, our lawyers bring a wealth of experience and depth of commitment to each client representation.

 Awards and Recognition

 - Corporate partner Rodney Moore was named an “MVP” for Energy by Law360 in 2015.